Practice Areas

-All it takes is one minor mistake—an uneven walkway, a loose step, or a wet floor—to cause a slip-and-fall accident.
+All it takes is one minor mistake, such as property owners with an uneven walkway, a loose step, or a wet floor—to cause a slip-and-fall accident.
 But, that small mistake can have a serious impact on your life.

-If someone’s carelessness left you with a serious injury, medical bills you can’t afford, and worry about what to do next, our slip-and-fall attorneys at Giroux Pappas Trial Attorneys can help.
-Keep reading to learn more about slip-and-fall accidents or contact us today to request a free case evaluation.
+If someone’s carelessness left you with a serious injury, medical bills you can’t afford, and worry about what to do next, slip and fall victims can count on the attorneys at Giroux Pappas Trial Attorneys to help.
+Keep reading to learn more about slip-and-fall accidents, or contact us today to request a free case evaluation.

 Key Points